ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### Restricting PPXs for Composition, Speed, and Security

-Ppxlib explicitely support registering the restricted transformations that corresponds to extenders and derivers.
-Writing those restricted PPXes has a lot of advantages:
+`ppxlib` explictely supports registering the restricted transformations that correspond to extenders and derivers.
+Writing those restricted PPXs has a lot of advantages:
 - Extenders and derivers won't modify your existing code, apart from the extension node.
-This is less error-prone, bugs have less critical effects and a user can be confident that no sensible part of their code is changed.
+This is less error-prone, bugs have less critical effects, and a user can be confident that no sensible part of their code is changed.
-- As extenders and derivers are "context-free", in the sense that they run only with a limited part of the AST as input, they can all be run in a single pass of the AST.
+- As extenders and derivers are "context-free," in the sense that they run only with a limited part of the AST as input, they can all be run in a single pass of the AST.
 Moreover, they are not run "one after the other" but all at the same time, so their composition semantics do not depend on the order of execution.
-- This single pass also means faster rewriting and thus faster compilation time for the projects using multiple PPXes.
+- This single pass also means faster rewriting and thus faster compilation time for the projects using multiple PPXs.

 Compared to this, rewriters that work on the whole AST can also be registered in `ppxlib`, and they will be run in alphabetical order by their name, after the